-17.021 Biology of Higher Organisms

-S2
+17.041 Biology B S2

-The diversity of living things and the ways in which they have adapted to varying environments.
-Emphasis on flowering plants and vertebrate animals, and the complex organ systems they possess.
-The structure and function of these organs, as well as their coordination and control, examined in practical experiments to form the basis of lecture and tutorial programs.
+The evolution, diversity and behaviour of living things and the ways in which they have adapted to varying environments.
+Emphasis on the structure and function of flowering plants and vertebrate animals, and their roles in Australian ecosystems.
+The theory covered in lectures and tutorials is illustrated by observation and experiment in laboratory classes.